All published articles of this journal are available on ScienceDirect.

 Abstract

-This study aims to investigate the mediating role of spiritual well-being in the relationship between social support and quality of life (QoL) among Muslim converts, known as “mualaf”, in Indonesia.
+The present study seeks to examine the mediating role of spiritual well-being in the relationship between social support and quality of life (QoL) among Muslim converts, known as "mualaf," in Indonesia.

 Drawing upon a sample of 119 mualaf (comprising 41 males and 78 females) from diverse regions across Indonesia, the study utilised validated instruments to measure social support, spiritual well-being, and QoL.
 The Sobel test was employed to evaluate the mediating effect of spiritual well-being.